RitaAhmadi/Blogposts/TQC.md

 **History**

-A concise history of the field is tweeted by Maissam Barkeshli in his personal twitter account,<a href="https://twitter.com/MBarkeshli/status/1280236950906122241?s=20"> here</a>
+A concise history of the field is tweeted by Maissam Barkeshli on his personal twitter account,<a href="https://twitter.com/MBarkeshli/status/1280236950906122241?s=20"> here</a>

 **Introductory Materials or General Reviews**